This website uses cookies

 add_action('woocommerce_process_product_meta', 'save_woocommerce_product_custom_fields');

-Display Custom Fields on Product Page
+How to Display Custom Fields on Product Page in WooCommerce

 The following snippet displays the custom fields.
 The process is simple; it first checks the custom field value and confirms it has a value.
 If the case is true, it displays the value as the title of the field.